This isn’t specifically about CFS/ME or FMS, but I found it interesting, and I think it makes sense.

 These changes, collectively known as “sickness behavior,” are the body’s way of conserving energy during illness so that an effective immune response can be launched.
 This new study helps researchers further understand how cytokines communicate between the immune system and the brain to promote sickness behavior.

-Since many people with CFS/ME have chronic fevers and other symptoms similar to those of infectious illnesses, I have to wonder if the results of this study will be examined with regards to CFS/ME.
+Since many people with CFS/ME have chronic fevers and other symptoms similar to those of infectious illnesses, I have to wonder if the results of this study will be examined with regard to CFS/ME.